"Long Engine Life Starts With Reiff"

 Continental Motors installs our system on their factory remans.
 Evidently they have no concern about the issue either.
 Same with Cirrus, Mooney, and several other aircraft manufacturers who install our systems as factory installed options.

 The band heater is FAA-PMA approved, which included the prerequisite design approval by their engineering office.
 They were aware of Mr. Moffet's opinion and agreed with it.
 If they had any concerns about the bands interfering with cooling they would not have awarded the PMA approval.
 After approval, if there were any reports of cylinder problems caused by the bands, they could revoke the approval.
 There aren't any such reports.
-After 12 years on the market, 43,000 units shipped, and an estimated 2 million flight hours per year there are no reports of any cylinder problems.
+After 25 years on the market, 100,000 units shipped, and millions of flight hours there are no reports of any cylinder problems.

 Occasionally we get this question from someone who fears that heating the cylinders is bad because it may allow the oil in the cylinders to run off, so the cylinders may be "dry" when the engine is started.
 This is not a concern, because: